jeffreychaplin/home-gh-pages/_featured_categories/animation.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Please click below for information on animation that I have created.
+  Please click below for information on animation that I created.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true